BitMind-AI/bitmind-subnet/docs/Validating.md

 python bitmind/download_data.py
 ```

-- For **validators**, we recommend you do this prior to registering and running your validator.
+We recommend you do this prior to registering and running your validator.
 Please note the minimum storage requirements specified in `min_compute.yml`.

-- For **miners**, this is only necessary when training a new model.
-Deployed miner instances do not need access to these datasets.

-### Registration
+## Registration

-To validate on our subnet, must have a registered hotkey.
+To validate on our subnet, you must have a registered hotkey.

 #### Mainnet